 \subsection{Application to cosmology}

-We apply the herein-above architecture to cosmological analysis.
-One typical case is the determination of the cosmic expansion, and more generally of the cosmological parameters, from the observation of brightness and recession velocity of Type Ia supernov\ae{} \citep[e.g.][]{Riess1998,Betoule_2014}.
-We use it as a toy example, however, while the model used so far has been simple, it may be expanded in very complicated direction for which sampling from the probability distribution becomes very complex.
-New observatory are presently being built which is expected to deliver tens of thousands of new supernov\ae{} Ia over the next decade \citep{LSST}.
-We now present the essential feature of the model that we need before applying our method to the toy example.
+We apply the above architecture to cosmological analysis: the determination of the cosmic expansion, and more generally of the cosmological parameters, from the observation of brightness and recession velocity of Type Ia supernov\ae{} \cite[e.g.][]{Riess1998,Betoule_2014}.
+While this model used so far has been simple, it may be expanded in very complicated directions for which sampling from the probability distribution becomes complex.
+New observatories are presently being built and expected to deliver tens of thousands of new supernov\ae{} Ia over the next decade \citep{LSST}.

 According to the $\Lambda$-CDM model, the relation between the distance and the brightness of Type Ia supernovae is of great interest because it depends on two cosmological parameters: the matter density parameter $\Omega_m$ and the adimensional Hubble parameter $h$.
-To be more specific, database of type Ia supernovae report the distance modulus $\mu$.
-This quantity is defined as the difference between the apparent and the absolute magnitude of an astronomical object, and is directly related to luminosity distance \citep{Weinberg1972} and thus a function of the redshift $z$, $\Omega_m$ and $h$:
+To be more specific, a database of type Ia supernovae reports the distance modulus $\mu$.
+This quantity is defined as the difference between the apparent and the absolute magnitude of an astronomical object and is directly related to luminosity distance \citep{Weinberg1972} and thus a function of the redshift $z$, $\Omega_m$ and $h$: